 NEW STUDENT ENROLLMENT

 Online enrollments are preferred, however in person enrollment may be done by appointment.
 Please call (913) 288 - 4123 to schedule an appointment.
-It is not necessary for the student to be present during the enrollment process and only the parent or guardian will be allowed in the building.

 New students enrolling in USD 202 will need to provide the following:

 - Proof of Residency: A utility bill or lease is needed to establish residency in Turner USD 202.

 - Student's State Issued Birth Certificate: Required at the time of enrollment for pre-k and kindergarten students entering school for the first time.
 Any other student without a birth certificate submitted within 30 days of enrollment will be referred to the District Attorney's Office pursuant to Kansas State Law 72-53,106.

 - State Issued Identification of Parent/Guardian

 Completed Physical Form: Required within 90 days of enrollment for pre-k and kindergarten students.